gardener/gardener/docs/concepts/apiserver_admission_plugins.md

 * `CloudProfile`s: It rejects removing Kubernetes or machine image versions if there is at least one `Shoot` that refers to them.
 * `Project`s: It sets the `.spec.createdBy` field for newly created `Project` resources, and defaults the `.spec.owner` field in case it is empty (to the same value of `.spec.createdBy`).
-* `Seed`s: It rejects changing the `.spec.settings.shootDNS.enabled` value if there is at least one `Shoot` that refers to this seed.
 * `Shoot`s: It sets the `gardener.cloud/created-by=<username>` annotation for newly created `Shoot` resources.

 ## `SeedValidator`